robingranqvist/thesis/README.md

 ## webflow

 This is the static, downloaded source code for the Webflow site used for performance analysis 1.
 The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/webflow/performance-test-webflow-robin-g.webflow.io).
+The deployed version can be visited by clicking [here](https://performance-test-webflow-robin-g.webflow.io).

 ## wordpress

 This is the static, downloaded source code for the Wordpress site used for performance analysis 1.
 The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/wordpress/13.53.139.156).
+The deployed version can be visited by clicking [here](http://13.53.139.156).

 ## wp-source